MrBrotater/Jacks_Game/README.md

 # General Info
 This game was a short collaborative project with my nephew Jack, who drew most of the game sprites.

-Sources for all game assets not created by us are included in the "credits" file.
+# Instructions
+Download the latest release and run main.exe or main.py

 # Credits